The 2025-2026 Test-Optional Almanac

 False.
 While more students may feel they can now apply to certain schools, that does not mean the school is going to admit more students or change their overall admissions practices.
 Indeed, since the mass move to test optional, we have seen increases in application pools at selective colleges, in some cases dramatic ones, resulting in the lowest acceptance rates in history at many schools.
 Ultimately, a selective school will remain just as selective, whether or not they require the SAT or ACT.
 In some cases, they may even become more selective, as the pool of qualified applicants expands.

 Students who choose not to submit scores should also keep in mind that if they don’t submit testing, the other aspects of their applications (academic profile, extracurricular life, essays, recommendations) will be weighed more heavily.
-This approach is evidenced in Cornell’s original statement when they announced their test optional policy:
+This approach is evidenced in Boston University’s original statement when they announced their test optional policy:

 Should I apply test-optional?